ARKhaled149/NLP-Task-Semantic-Filtering-and-Classification-of-Academic-Papers/README.md

 ## Project Overview

 This project focuses on filtering and classifying academic papers from a dataset obtained through keyword-based searches on PubMed.
 The primary aim is to identify papers that implement deep learning neural network-based solutions in the fields of virology and epidemiology.
-The dataset contains 11,450 records and is provided in CSV format.
+The dataset `collection_with_abstracts.csv` contains 11,451 records and is provided in CSV format.

 ## Objectives